Pemphigoid

 Bullous pemphigoid

 Bullous pemphigoid represents the most prevalent type of pemphigoid.
-Symptoms primarily feature the occurrence of skin blisters, predominantly observed on the extremities including the arms, legs, and areas surrounding the joints, then the groin, armpits, and lower abdomen.
+Symptoms primarily feature the occurrence of skin blisters, predominantly observed on the extremities, including the arms, legs, and areas surrounding the joints, then the groin, armpits, and lower abdomen.
 These blisters usually do not easily break, often surrounded by reddened skin, accompanied by intense itchiness.
-However, there are instances where the surrounding skin of the blisters are normal.
+However, there are instances where the surrounding skin of the blisters is normal.
 The size of these blisters can range from a few millimeters to centimeters.

 Despite the pain this condition causes often, scarring is not commonly found.
 Recurrence followed by asymptomatic intervals characterizes the disease course for most individuals with bullous pemphigoid, which may persist over an extended duration, spanning years.
 Approximately 10-40% of affected people also present with symptoms that affect their mucous membranes.
 While relatively uncommon, bullous pemphigoid stands as the primary cause behind blistering skin conditions in individuals aged 65 and older.